 Bringing back "Betsy".

-Porsche Centre Oakville is going back to the 60s, restoring an iconic 1964 Porsche 356 Coupe.
-Our Classic Restoration Team will be busy over several months reviving and restoring this wonderful piece of Porsche history with the goal of completion in early 2021.
+Porsche Centre Oakville has gone back to the 60s, restoring an iconic 1964 Porsche 356 Coupe.
+Our Classic Restoration Team was busy over several months reviving and restoring this wonderful piece of Porsche history.

 Why the 356?